poseidon-framework/poseidon-framework.github.io/trident.md

 The Sequencing Source File (short .ssf file) is forged in exactly the same way as the janno file.
 SSF files that are present are included in the forge product in the way that the user expects, following selection of those entities which are listed in the `poseidon_IDs` columns of the SSF files.
 Columns that are only present in some packages, including those not defined by our [Schema] are also included in the forged product in the same way as described for Janno above.

+##### Treatment of the .bib file while merging

+In the forge process all relevant samples for the output package are determined.
+This includes their .janno entries and therefore the information on the publication keys documented for them in the .janno `Publication` column.
+The output .bib file compiles only the relevant references for the samples in the output package.
+It includes the references exactly once and is sorted alphabetically (by key).

 ##### Other options

 Just as for `init` the output package of `forge` is created as a new directory `-o`.
 The title can also be explicitly defined with `-n`.